SURGERY |

 After Surgery: Recovery Phase

-1. Postoperative Care
+1️⃣ Postoperative Care

+After surgery, your foot will be protected with a bandage, cast, splint, or surgical boot to ensure proper healing and immobilization.
+To manage discomfort and inflammation, your provider may prescribe pain medications such as anti-inflammatories or short-term opioids.
 You’ll be instructed to elevate your foot above heart level to reduce swelling, and apply ice packs as advised to minimize inflammation during the initial recovery period.

-2. Mobility and Weight-Bearing
+2️⃣ Mobility and Weight-Bearing

-Your podiatrist will provide detailed guidance on when and how to begin weight-bearing, which varies by procedure.
+In the early stages, you’ll likely be non-weight-bearing, using assistive devices such as crutches, a walker, or a knee scooter.
+Your surgeon will provide detailed guidance on when and how to begin weight-bearing, which varies by procedure.
 Some patients may progress to partial weight-bearing within a few weeks, while others may need several months for full mobility.

-3. Physical Therapy
+3️⃣ Physical Therapy

 Once the initial healing phase is complete, physical therapy plays a critical role in your recovery.
 A customized therapy plan will help restore strength, flexibility, and range of motion, while also preventing stiffness, instability, or long-term weakness.

-4. Wound Care
+4️⃣ Wound Care

 Proper wound care is essential for avoiding infection and promoting healing.
-Your podiatrist will give you specific instructions on keeping the area clean and dry, performing dressing changes, and recognizing signs of complications such as redness, drainage, or fever.
+Your podiatrist will give you specific instructions on keeping the area clean and dry, performing dressing changes, and recognizing signs of infections such as redness, drainage, or fever.

 Common Recovery Milestones

-📍First Few Days
+First Few Days Post-Surgery

-Most patients can begin wearing regular shoes and experience improved comfort with walking.
-However, high-impact activities such as running, jumping, or prolonged standing are still typically limited.
+Many patients are able to transition back into supportive regular footwear and experience improved walking comfort.
+However, higher-impact activities such as running, jumping, or prolonged standing are typically still restricted.3 to 12 Months Post-Surgery

 Tips for a Smooth Recovery

-✅ Follow Postoperative Instructions
+Follow Postoperative Instructions

-Carefully follow your podiatrist’s guidance regarding weight-bearing restrictions, wound care, and activity limitations.
-These instructions are key to avoiding setbacks and promoting proper healing.
+Carefully follow your podiatrist’s instructions regarding weight-bearing restrictions, wound care, and activity limitations.
+These guidelines are essential for preventing complications, protecting the surgical site, and ensuring optimal healing.Stay Gently Active (When Cleared)

 What to Expect Long-Term

-✅Improved Quality of Life
+✅ Improved Quality of Life

 ✅ Adaptation to Structural Changes